Klepac-Ceraj-Lab/echo_metadata/sequencing_SOP.md

 - [ ] Move files into `ECHO/sequencing/mgx/rawfastq`
 - [ ] Copy files to NTM

+**NOTE:** If the sequencing center sends multiple links for a sigle batch, See bottom of this page for special notes.

 ## Download the `zip` file from dropbox to the G-Drive attached to `rosalind`

 The sequencing facility will e-mail a dropbox link, such as